Home | BaltimoreBrew.com

 In its first year, OMI will be paid a $5.5 million base and transition fee, plus another $5.3 million for chemicals and repairs.

-The five-year $50 million contract can be extended for three more years at a cost “not to exceed” $100 million, according to documents signed by Luna and OMI President Greg Fischer.
+The five-year $50 million contract can be extended for three more years at a cost “not to exceed” $100 million, according to documents signed by Acting DPW Director Richard Luna and OMI President Greg Fischer.

 The contract comes a month after the Baltimore Regional Water Governance Task Force declined to take a position on whether water and sewage operations in the Baltimore region should be removed from DPW and turned over to a regional authority.

-Baltimore City owns and operates the plants and other key water infrastructure, which also serve residents in Baltimore County and other neighboring jurisdictions.
+Baltimore City owns and operates the plants and other key water infrastructure, which also serve residents in Baltimore County and parts of other counties.

-The task force, headed by Baltimore Comptroller Bill Henry, recommended that the state legislature appoint a new working group to study the financial, labor and equity issues involved in a potential transfer.
+The task force, headed by Comptroller Bill Henry, recommended that the state legislature appoint another group to undertake more study of the financial, labor and equity issues involved in a potential transfer.